ZSturman/Google-Sheets-Production-Schedule-Desktop-App/README.md

 ## Installation & Setup

-1. Download the Application (COMING SOON.
-Please contact me for early access.)
+1. Download the Application

-    - Go to the Releases section on GitHub (or a direct link from your website).
-    - Pick the installer or bundle matching your operating system (macOS, Windows, or Linux).
-    - Install as you would any desktop software.
+    - This application is designed for company-specific use, with builds available on their hardware.
+However, the source code is fully open for anyone to use and modify.
+    - To get started, clone the repository, install the dependencies, and build the app following the instructions below.
+    - To customize the app for your specific needs:
+        - Edit src/data/tabs.tsx to adjust the tabs configuration to match your Google Sheet columns.
+        - Modify src/data/defaults.tsx to align with your data.
+These changes will update how initial Google Sheets are generated and structured in the app.

 2. Obtain Google Sheets Credentials